 The Propulsion Of Such A Large Creature

-In order for a blue whale to move through the water, it takes a massive tail which is already the same size or larger than some boats are long.
+In order for a blue whale to move through the water, it takes a massive tail (up to 25 feet wide) which is the same size or larger than some boats are long.
 The powerhouse of a blue whale, its tail, transferring up and down motion to the flukes allowing it to reach burst speeds of up to 20 mph.

 Did you know?